VersusCenter

 Cons

-• Slightly slower JavaScript performance than Chrome
+• Slightly slower JavaScript performance on some benchmarks

-• Smaller extension library relative to Chrome
+• Smaller extension ecosystem than Chrome

 Chrome wins